-Despite the all-day rainer, I didn’t allow those Monday blues to swallow me.
+Despite it raining all day, I didn’t allow those Monday blues to swallow me.
 Music always has a happy effect on me, and if you stopped by for the A-Z Challenge yesterday then you got a chance to boogie with me.
 What’s that?
 You missed out!
-No worries, there is always time to for a little one-on-one dance, just click here!
+No worries, there is always time to for a little one-on-one with me on the dance floor!

 Tuesdays are my day to go random.
-I am a member of an élite group of bloggers who like to sit around in blogosphere chatting over a cup of coffee.
-Oh, you belong to a group, too!
-That’s fabulous, then you know this morning, I am throwing together a montage of my life lately.
+I am a member of an élite group of bloggers who like to sit around in Blogosphere chatting over a cup of coffee.
+Oh, you belong to this group, too!
+That’s fabulous, then you know this morning, I am throwing together a montage of my life through photographs lately.

 How was your weekend?
 Ours was quite nice.
 In fact, the past two Saturdays we spent in the mountains.